 Their website is gorgeously retro with Art Deco Fonts and a real 1930s vibe that carries through to their stunning photographs of their Pret A Porter collection.

 Items from their SS09 collection I am lusting after include this stylish organic cotton Mac

 And this beautiful cotton satin top with vintage button fastening at the back is a perfect summer piece; subtly sexy and stylish.

 I’m also very fond of a good dress and this deer and dog print is effortlessly elegant with such a cute print.

-Tammam is available online from The Natural Store and whilst it’s pricy, it’s not out of the reach of mere mortals, especially as some pieces are on sale at the moment, and the styles are so classic and versatile that I can see them being wardrobe staples.
+Tammam is available online and whilst it’s pricy, it’s not out of the reach of mere mortals, especially as some pieces are on sale at the moment, and the styles are so classic and versatile that I can see them being wardrobe staples.